rcook/beginning-practical-haskell/part01.md

 > * Punctuation such as `'` allowed
 > * Some special suffixes such as `M` and `M_` etc.
 > * Mention infix operators, backticks etc.
+> * Type and data constructors can have same names

 ## What else?